Our highlighted issues, actions, and events in the democracy movement this week—please share widely.

 “It’s audacious to go on vacation while an epidemic of mass shootings is making people afraid to go out in public or travel in crowded spaces.”

-It’s clear that, with an administration whose rhetoric regularly makes its way into the manifestos of the shooters and is unwilling to take responsibility and interrupt the mounting terror being inflicted on Americans (most harshly on Black, Brown, and white communities), there’s no one to step in.
+It’s clear that, with an administration whose rhetoric regularly makes its way into the manifestos of the shooters and is unwilling to take responsibility and interrupt the mounting terror being inflicted on Americans (most harshly on Black and Brown communities), there’s no one to step in.
 That’s why the Senate’s refusal to govern is so outrageous and dangerous.

 Just this past week, former Senate Majority Leader Harry Reid (D-NV) called on Democratic presidential candidates to consider abolishing the filibuster to ensure our governing body actually governs.
 While Reid’s sights were set firmly on a timely response to the climate crisis, we recognize that Americans need timely responses to many pressing issues.
 Recent polling has shown that a growing number of candidates are considering filibuster reform; Paul Waldman called it “the most important question Democratic Presidential candidates must answer.”
 According to August polling done by Civiqs, a growing number of Americans, 45%, agree that legislation should be passed with a 51 or more vote majority.